bmonews2018/bmonews/en-US/buyer/complaints_and_disputes.md

 ---
-name: Complaints and Disputes
+name: Complaints And Disputes
 ---

-## Complaints and Disputes
+## Complaints And Disputes

 ###  The Product/ Service that I received had problems, what do I do now?